How Can Your Student Put an Accounting Degree to Work?

 Many students walk into college not knowing what they want to major in or which career they want to pursue after graduation.
-For a parent, it is easy to feel the pressure of your child’s uncertainty and the need to push your child to decide on a career path sooner rather than later.
+For a parent or guardian, it is easy to feel the pressure of your child’s uncertainty and the need to push your child to decide on a career path sooner rather than later.
 While college is only four to five years, it is the gateway to the rest of your child’s life.
 Extend extra love, care, and guidance to students as they discover the right major and career path for them.

 An accounting degree is one path to consider.
 Accounting teaches students necessary professional skills while opening up a wide variety of career options upon graduation.